DCF Failure to Thrive Allegations

 DCF considers an “emotional injury” to be: “impairment to or disorder of the intellectual or psychological capacity of a child as evidenced by observable and substantial reduction in the child’s ability to function within a normal range of performance and behavior”.

-What are Signs of Failure To Thrive?
+What Are The Symptoms of Failure To Thrive?

 Children grow steadily until it stagnates at some point.
 To be in the failure to thrive category, a child’s weight must fall below the third percentile on the standard growth chart.
 A sudden change in the growth rate is a sign that a child has failure to thrive.